Defence of Iwardo

-The Defence of Iwardo (ܥܝܢ ܘܪܕܐ - Iwardo, alternatively In Wardo, Ayin Warda, Ain Wardo, Ayn Wardo) was a military engagement between Ottoman authorities and Assyrian defenders in 1915, during the events of the Assyrian genocide.
-The pockets of resistance during Sayfo were labeled the Midyat Rebellion after Midyat, the largest Assyrian town in Tur Abdin.
+The defence of Iwardo (ܥܝܢ ܘܪܕܐ) was a military engagement between Ottoman authorities and Assyrian defenders in 1915, during the events of the Assyrian genocide.
 The defence of Iwardo is coupled with the defence of Azakh, which also took place around the same time.

 Like that of Azakh, the story of the defence of Iwardo remains significant to the memory of the Assyrian genocide.
-Survivors have testified about the events during and after the defence, and it is one of the only episodes of Assyrian resistance to the genocide.
+Survivors have testified about the events during and after the defence, and it is one of the only successful episodes of Assyrian resistance to the genocide.